pantrypoints/sp/content/en/research/hume/religion/part-09.md

+{{< r a="Demea" >}}
-But if so many difficulties attend the argument a posteriori, said DEMEA, had we not better adhere to that simple and sublime argument a priori, which, by offering to us infallible demonstration, cuts off at once all doubt and difficulty?
+But if so many difficulties attend the argument a posteriori, had we not better adhere to that simple and sublime argument a priori, which, by offering to us infallible demonstration, cuts off at once all doubt and difficulty?

 By this argument, too, we may prove the infinity of the Divine attributes, which, I am afraid, can never be ascertained with certainty from any other topic.
 For how can an effect, which either is finite, or, for aught we know, may be so; how can such an effect, I say, prove an infinite cause?

 The unity too of the Divine Nature, it is very difficult, if not absolutely impossible, to deduce merely from contemplating the works of nature; nor will the uniformity alone of the plan, even were it allowed, give us any assurance of that attribute.
 Whereas the argument a priori ...
+{{< /r >}}

 {{< r a="Cleanthes" >}}